ncipollo/tix-core/README.md

       field: value # Fields to be added to issues
     task:
       field: value # Fields to be added to tasks (sub-issues of issues)
+matrix:
+  # Each entry here defines a matrix.
+  Mobile: [ Android, iOS ]
 variables:
   key: value
   envKey: $ENVIRONMENT_VARIABLE